Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/events/_index.md

 ### EventsInbound

-The [EventsInbound](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Events/Functions/EventsInbound.cs) function is triggered by QueueStorage changes in the "events-inbound" queue.
+The [EventsInbound](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Events/Functions/EventsInbound.cs) function is executed automatically by the Azure Function runtime when new events are posted to the `events-inbound` queue.

+This function does not have
 It just forward the event to the PushController through the [pushEventService](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Events/Functions/Services/PushEventsService.cs).

 The Function uses Platform Access token to authenticate itself for the PushController